LahavPadan/RBD_LAB/README.md

 * Attempt to find an object waypoint, i.e. an object of prominent color.
 We chose a red sweatshirt.
     * Once found, approach that object until its close enough.
-        1. As long as it not found:
+        * As long as it not found:
-        2.
-2. Which is numbered
+            * Use the map of features given by ORB_SLAM2.
+            * Estimate obstacles nearby, with the observation that: Point in Map <----> Feature in frame <---->  Feature of some object <----> Part of an obstacle
+            * Thus, go to the location nearby, such that it is the most vacant of map points
+            * Scan enviroment for that object

 ---
 ## Group Members